Mountain View Brasserie #3

 7.35 - 7.8, 7.5, 7.5, 7.5, 7.25, 7.25, 7, 7

 converged over Mountain View Brasserie this Thursday evening.

 Perhaps, it was the consistent excellence of the entrées.

-zucchini – was deftly mixed with MVB’s standard but tasty dressings.
-The
+with MVBs standard but tasty dressings.
+The carrot and

 Off we left just before nine, having declined an after-dinner drink on the house, thanking Jim for the music, and having thoroughly savored an ideal dinner event.
 Thanks, Terry, Max, and staff; all the elements melded so harmoniously.